 | 5 | Visa approval, tuition payment, flight booking to Miami | Week 6 to 8 | You |

-Pembroke Pines is a safe suburban city just north of Miami, with strong international communities, year-round warm weather, and a 20-minute drive to the beach.
-Here is what Japanese students can expect during their stay.
+Pembroke Pines is a safe suburban city just north of Miami, with strong international communities, year-round warm weather, and a short drive to the beach.

 Miami has an active Japanese community with Japanese grocery stores, restaurants, and cultural events.
 Current Japanese students at Pelican often help newcomers settle in during the first weeks.

 Most students use a combination of a used car and rideshare apps.
-The school is close to major roads and the airport.
+The school is close to major roads and North Perry Airport.
 A Japanese driving license is accepted together with an International Driving Permit.

-We help new Japanese students set up a U.S. bank account, a local phone plan, and the paperwork needed for F-1 visa compliance.
-Everything can be completed within your first week in Miami.
+We help new students get oriented with banking, local phone plans, and the paperwork needed for F-1 visa compliance.
+Everything can be completed within your first week.

 Welcome to Pelican Flight Training, one of Florida's leading FAA Part 141 academies, trusted by students from across the globe.
 Our structured training pathway takes you step by step, from your first private pilot certificate all the way to ATP and airline readiness.